drony-drivers/obstacle_avoidance/README.md

 ## Installation

 First follow all the instructions given in the `installation.md` file.
+(The same instruction file given at the beginning)

 Then install mavros using the following instructions.
 (Taken from [here](https://ardupilot.org/dev/docs/ros-install.html#installing-mavros))

 ``` sh
 sudo apt-get install ros-melodic-mavros ros-melodic-mavros-extras